-- allegations that come to an employer's attention or that are made directly to the police; and - if an organisation removes an individual (paid worker or unpaid volunteer) from work such as looking after children (or would have, had the person not left first) because the person poses a risk of harm to children, the organisation must make a referral to the Disclosure and Barring Service8.
+- 7.9 County level and unitary Local Authorities should have a Local Authority Designated Officer (LADO)7 to be involved in the management and oversight of individual cases.
+The LADO should provide advice and guidance to employers and voluntary organisations, liaising with the police and other agencies and monitoring the progress of cases to ensure that they are dealt with as quickly as possible, consistent with a thorough and fair process; - any allegation should be reported immediately to a senior manager within the organisation.
+The LADO should also be informed within one working day of all allegations that come to an employer's attention or that are made directly to the police; and - if an organisation removes an individual (paid worker or unpaid volunteer) from work such as looking after children (or would have, had the person not left first) because the person poses a risk of harm to children, the organisation must make a referral to the Disclosure and Barring Service8.
 It is an offence to fail to make a referral without good reason.